Educational Department

 Following are some questions that are frequently asked of the ONCom.

-For questions concerning The Capn or Visual Passage Planner 2 software, check the N09 Software FAQ web page.
+For questions concerning OpenCPN or Visual Passage Planner 2 software, check the N15 Software FAQ web page.
+For questions concerning The Capn software, check the N09 Software FAQ web page.

 ANSWER: By all means, yes!
 We encourage students to take more than the minimum number of sights required for any sight folder requirement, since these could serve as replacement sights should the reduced sight(s) not meet the basic requirement for whatever reason.
 We have always encouraged students to do this, especially for Meridian Transit sights, where the minimum is only one sight.